 For those who are unfamiliar with Katipunan, it is another name of Samahang Kataastaasan, Kagalanggalang Katipunan ng mga Anak ng Bayan (Supreme and Most Honorable Society of the Children of the Nation), a revolutionary group with anti-Spanish sentiments.
 Founded in 1982, it was an almost anti-thesis of the Reform Movement led by the ilustrados.
 Andres Bonifacio and the katipuneros wanted freedom from Spain through armed struggle.

-For related entries, please read Anting – Anting (Philippine Amulet) Collection of Museo ng Katipunan and Pinaglabanan Shrine (San Juan City), Ang Tondo ni Bonifacio (Bonifacio’s Tondo), Pagdakila kay Andres Bonifacio, and The Katipuneros, Part I, and The Katipuneros, Part II.
+For related entries, please read Anting – Anting (Philippine Amulet) Collection of Museo ng Katipunan, Pinaglabanan Shrine (San Juan City), Ang Tondo ni Bonifacio (Bonifacio’s Tondo), Pagdakila kay Andres Bonifacio, and The Katipuneros, Part I, and The Katipuneros, Part II.

 The façade of Museo ng Katipunan